nipafx/nipafx.dev/content/articles/2015-01-07-new-javadoc-tags.md

 ---
-title: "New Javadoc Tags @apiNote, @implSpec and @implNote"
+title: "New Javadoc Tags `@apiNote`, `@implSpec`, and `@implNote`"
 tags: [java-8, tools]
 date: 2015-01-07
 slug: javadoc-tags-apiNote-implSpec-implNote
-description: "There are new Javadoc tags used in Java 8: @apiNote, @implSpec and @implNote.
+intro: "There are new Javadoc tags used in Java 8: `@apiNote`, `@implSpec`, and `@implNote`.
 Take a look at their history, meaning and use on command line and with Maven."
+description: "There are new Javadoc tags used in Java 8: @apiNote, @implSpec, and @implNote.
+Take a look at their history, meaning and use on command line and with Maven."
 searchKeywords: "javadoc tags"
 featuredImage: javadoc-8-tag
+repo: demo-javadoc-8-tags
 ---

-If you're already using Java 8, you might have seen some new Javadoc tags: **@apiNote**, **@implSpec** and **@implNote**.
+If you're already using Java 8, you might have seen some new Javadoc tags: `@apiNote`, `@implSpec`, and `@implNote`.
 What's up with them?
 And what do you have to do if you want to use them?

-### Overview

-This post will have a quick view at the tags' origin and current status.
+This post has a quick view at the tags' origin and current status.
-It will then explain their meaning and detail how they can be used with IDEs, the Javadoc tool and via Maven's Javadoc plugin.
+It then explains their meaning and detail how they can be used with IDEs, the Javadoc tool and via Maven's Javadoc plugin.

-I created a [demo project on GitHub](https://github.com/CodeFX-org/demo-javadoc-8-tags) to show some examples and the necessary additions to Maven's [pom.xml](https://github.com/CodeFX-org/demo-javadoc-8-tags/blob/master/pom.xml?ts=4).
-To make things easier for the Maven-averse, it already contains [the generated javadoc](https://github.com/CodeFX-org/demo-javadoc-8-tags/tree/master/target/site/apidocs).

-[toc exclude=Overview heading_levels="2,3,4"]

 ## Context